a-laughlin/a-laughlin/packages/gqdux/README.md

 ## TODO

-- move collections transducers or add transducer to mapSelections
+- convert select to use the query tree instead of a separate walk
+- make selectPath always return a list for lists, not condense down single objects
-- dispatch 1-n events in batch using schemaToQuerySelector w/ different transducers
+- dispatch >1 change in batch
-- enable useQuery multiple test permutations
-- decide props merging vs collection merging
 - decide where domain concept components should go
 - decide where derivations should go
-- derivations, custom functions when walking - not recommended since you have to read the function (set operations should be sufficient for most things)
-- make selectPath always return a list for lists, not condense down single objects, or always map, so no need to think about it.

 ## API